ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 ## Intro
 The concept of virtual reality is not a new one, neither is the one of augmented reality.
 It has been around for quite a long time already.
-Perhaps mixed reality is will be the next big thing?
+Perhaps mixed reality will be the next big thing?
 I'll leave that up to you to decide.

 Ever since we have been able to create visual representations of our own or other worlds, mankind has been fascinated by transferring the sensory perception into this world.